japila-books/apache-spark-internals/docs/local/index.md

 * *++local[*, m]++* (with the total number of CPU cores that is the number of available CPU cores on the local machine)

-Internally, Spark local uses <<spark-LocalSchedulerBackend.adoc#, LocalSchedulerBackend>> as the <<../SchedulerBackend.adoc#, SchedulerBackend>> and xref:executor:ExecutorBackend.adoc[].
+Internally, Spark local uses <<spark-LocalSchedulerBackend.md#, LocalSchedulerBackend>> as the <<../SchedulerBackend.md#, SchedulerBackend>> and executor:ExecutorBackend.md[].

 .Architecture of Spark local
 image::../diagrams/spark-local-architecture.png[align="center"]

-In this non-distributed multi-threaded runtime environment, Spark spawns all the main execution components - the link:spark-driver.adoc[driver] and an xref:executor:Executor.adoc[] - in the same single JVM.
+In this non-distributed multi-threaded runtime environment, Spark spawns all the main execution components - the spark-driver.md[driver] and an executor:Executor.md[] - in the same single JVM.

 The default parallelism is the number of threads as specified in the <<masterURL, master URL>>.
 This is the only mode where a driver is used for execution (as it acts both as the driver and the only executor).